返回 Agenda

 Topic 2: Regulatory Challenges - Moderators

-Sara Torgal, MPharm
+Sara Torgal, MPHARM

-Global Regulatory Policy Lead
+Global Regulatory Policy Lead, DIA, Switzerland

 Topic 2: Regulatory Challenges - Moderators